-In 1995 a movie was released entitled “Seven” starring Brad Pitt and Morgan Freeman.
-Fifteen years later this movie is still ranked in the top movies of all time.
+In 1995 a movie was released entitled Seven starring Brad Pitt and Morgan Freeman.
 According to the leading industry website, imdb.com, the movie is ranked 26 out of the top 250 movies ever released.
-This shows that the movie not only is relevant no matter the era or generation, but that it will continue in that way for years to come.
-The issues that make this movie so memorable and so relevant is that it is the story of two police officers trying to find a serial killer that is using the seven deadly sins as his defining modus operandi in that the officers must understand the sins to finally subdue him and capture him (Seven).
+This shows that the movie is relevant no matter the era or generation and will continue in that way for years to come.
+The issue that makes this movie so memorable and so relevant is that it is the story of two police officers trying to find a serial killer that is using the seven deadly sins as his defining modus operandi in that the officers must understand the sins to finally subdue him and capture him.
 However, the twist is that he has other things in store for the officers.

 The concept is not strange to teenagers in that a serial killer uses the seven deadly sins to prove his point, but unbeknownst to them, they are also learning a bit of information from religion and the past.
-Many of the high school students would be able to tell from memory what the sins are as compared to older counterparts that may know of one or two, maybe even three, but not all seven.
+Many high school students would be able to tell from memory what the sins are compared to older counterparts that may know of one or two, maybe even three, but not all seven.
 The fact that this movie has taught these students about the seven deadly sins can be, for lack of a better term, exploited to introduce and teach the works of William Shakespeare.
-For within many of Shakespeare’s works one can find not just sins, but a perfect example of each sin.
-In many cases, the seven deadly sins are all found within a single drama, which would require a much more detailed analysis and much could be lost in the study.
-By focusing each sin on a specific Shakespearean drama, the student will be more likely to understand the drama and relate it to activities that are occurring in the world of today.
-In this proposal, I will use the seven deadly sins as discerned in the move Seven to show the relationship between to world today, via a currently enjoyed movie, and the world of Shakespeare through eight of his different plays, each one focusing on a single deadly sin.
+Within many of Shakespeare’s works, one can find not just sins but a perfect example of each sin.
+In many cases, the seven deadly sins are all found within a single drama, which would require much more detailed analysis, and much could be lost in the study.
+By focusing each sin on a specific Shakespearean drama, the student will be more likely to understand the drama and relate it to activities occurring in today's world.
+In this proposal, I will use the seven deadly sins as discerned in the movie Seven show the relationship between the world today via a currently enjoyed movie and the world of Shakespeare through eight of his different plays, each focusing on a single deadly sin.

 The first deadly sin noted in the movie is the sin of gluttony.
-Most often this sin is associated with the overindulgence of food, but it can be associated with the overindulgence of any item that is needed for survival (7 Deadly Sins).
-Therefore, it is not just food, but could be anything that the person believes is needed for their survival.
-For Shakespeare there is not better character that shows the gluttony of a noble man than Richard III as found in The Tragedy of Richard the Third.
+This sin is often associated with overindulgence in food, but it can be associated with overindulgence in any item needed for survival (7 Deadly Sins).
+For Shakespeare, there is no better character that shows the gluttony of a noble man than Richard III as found in The Tragedy of Richard the Third.
 In fact, it is his gluttonous actions that create his decline into insanity and his eventual demise on the battlefield.